-Targets for April 2011 - March 2012
+Targets for April 2012 - March 2013

-- 1. To obtain further funding for a Helpline Adviser, and a Financial Inclusion Officer. - To extend our services through the Aiming High Project a programme for disabled children services To retain the standard that achieved the investing in Volunteers Quality Standard - 4.
-To continue supporting disabled people through the complex application process of personal budgets for social care. - 5.
-To continue to represent at Appeal Tribunals for disabled people who have been refused eligible - To update and reprint DIAL's popular Disability Information Directory. - 7.
-To continue to arrange physical activities and health related workshops for people from the BME communities. - 8.
-To review the business plan.
+To retain the standard that improved the quality of volunteering and acknowledged the enormous contribution made by volunteers.

+To continue supporting disabled people through the complex application process of personal budgets for social care.

+To continue to represent at Appeal Tribunals for people who have been refused eligible benefits.

+To update and reprint DIAL's popular Disability Information Directory.

+To continue to arrange physical activities and health related workshops for people from the BME communities.

+To expand our premises to extend our services, e.g. more office visits for the welfare benefits clients, a counselling service and to hold in-house/external training sessions.